titoBouzout/solid-media-linkify/readme.md

 - clean ",. from the end of links and embeds
 - always open internal images and videos links on new tabs
 - converts data urls to blob urls
-- provides simple formatting for bold, italic, stroke, underline, code, spoiler
+- provides simple formatting for bold, italic, stroke, underline, code, spoiler and quote
-- some images/videos/adios don't give any indication of what they are in the url, we do a HEAD request to try to figure it out when guessType is true.

 ## TODO